mcinglis/c-style/readme.md

 // Fine (technically an assignment within an expression) a = b = c;

-// Fine - there's no better way. int x;
+// Fine
+int w;
-while ( x = action(), test( x ) == false ) {
+while ( w = calc_width( shape ),
+        valid_width( w ) == false ) {
-    do_something( x );
+    reshape( shape, w );
 }
 ```

-But don't use multiple assignment unless the variable's values are semantically linked.
+But don't use multiple assignment unless the variables' values are semantically linked.
 If there are two variable assignments near each other that coincidentally have the same value, don't throw them into a multiple assignment just to save a line.

-#### Avoid non-trivial function calls in expressions
+#### Avoid non-pure or non-trivial function calls in expressions

 Assign function calls to a variable to describe what it is, even if the variable is as simple as an `int rv` (return value).
-This avoids surprising your readers with hidden state changes.
+This avoids surprising your readers with hidden state changes from non-pure functions.
+To me, it's really unnatural to think about the expression inside an `if ( ... )` changing things on the outside world.
+It's much clear to assign the result of that state change to a variable, and then check that value.

 Even if you think it's obvious, and it will save you a line - it's not worth the potential for a slip-up.
 Stick to this rule, and don't think about it.

 The only exception is if the function name is short and reads naturally where it will be placed.
 For example, if the function name is a predicate, like `is_adult` or `in_tree`, then it will read naturally in an `if` expression.
 It's also probably fine to join these kind of functions in a boolean expression if you need to, but use your judgement.
 Complex boolean expressions should often be extracted to a function.